Don't Have The Time To Make Bows Yourself? Check Out Our Boutique! For All Moms On A Budget!

 To learn how to hand stamp washers go to this tutorial here.

-If you have problems getting the left over maker off your washer with just a baby wipe an alcohol pad works great!!
+If you have problems getting the left over marker off your washer with just a baby wipe an alcohol pad works great!!

 The girls love the necklaces, and hopefully this will get them excited and motivated to continue to work on their personal progress!